Ph.D. in Government

-Georgetown's Department of Government is a leading full service Ph.D. program in political science in the United States.
+Georgetown offers a leading full service Ph.D. program in government.
 Our asset is our strong, research-oriented faculty.
 Our faculty have published in the top university presses and academic journals across a wide range of substantive areas.
 Below you can find a selection of recent faculty publications.

 The fact that Georgetown is located in a historic part of the most powerful city in the world makes this an exciting place to study.
 It also provides an incredible array of opportunities for deepening graduate research.
 Students can take classes at other Washington area schools and frequently have one member of their dissertation committee from another school or a think tank in the area.